stephenjude/laravel-payment-gateways/README.md

     'closure' => function (TransactionData $payment){
         /*
          * Payment verification happens immediately after the customer makes payment.
-         * The payment data gotten from the verification will be injected into this closure.
+         * The payment data obtained from the verification will be injected into this closure.
          */
         logger('payment details', [
            'currency' => $payment->currency,